approov/quickstart-flutter-httpclient/REFERENCE.md

 Future<String?> fetchSecureString(String key, String? newDef) async
 ```

-This throws `ApproovException` if the there was a problem obtaining the secure string.
+This throws `ApproovException` if there was a problem obtaining the secure string.

 ## FetchCustomJWT
 Fetches a [custom JWT](https://approov.io/docs/latest/approov-usage-documentation/#custom-jwts) with the given marshaled JSON `payload`.